 So when setting out to purchase a used FJ Cruiser, it is important to ensure that it has a full-service history, either at the Toyota agents or with a trustworthy private workshop.
 Mileage isn’t necessarily a problem for these FJs, but rather how well they were looked after.

-When it comes to design, quirky, retro styling is apparently not everyone’s taste and a case of beauty being in the eye of the beholder.
+NB: When it comes to design, quirky, retro styling is not everyone’s taste and is a case of beauty being in the eye of the beholder.
 I certainly love it!

 Let’s see what one owner had to say: